-Abstract-The weighted sum-rate maximization problem of ultra-dense cloud radio access networks is considered.
+The weighted sum-rate (WSR) maximization problem of ultra-dense cloud radio access networks (C-RANs) is considered.
 The user-centric clustering is adopted for reducing the complexity.
-To reduce the training overhead, one only needs to estimate the intra-cluster channel-state information (CSI), while only the large-scale channel gains are available outside the cluster.
+To reduce the training overhead, one only needs to estimate the intra-cluster CSI, while only the large-scale channel gains are available outside the cluster.
 We first derive the rate lower bound (LB) relying on Jensen's inequality.
-For the special case of non-overlapping clusters, the accurate data rate expression is derived in the closed form.
-The simulation results show the tightness of the LB for both the overlapped and non-overlapped cases.
+For the special case of non-overlapping clusters, the accurate data rate expression is derived in closed-form.
+Simulation results show the tightness of the LB for both the overlapped and non-overlapped cases.
 Then, we consider an alternative problem where the actual data rate is replaced by its LB, which constitutes a non-convex optimization problem.
 First, the globally optimal solution is obtained by applying the high-complexity outer polyblock approximation (OPA) algorithm.
-Then, we invoke the reduced-complexity modified weighted minimum mean square error (WMMSE) algorithm for mitigating the deleterious effects of the realistic imperfect CSI.
-For the subproblem solved by each WMMSE iteration, the beamforming vectors are derived in the closed form relying on the Lagrangian dual decomposition method.
-Finally, our simulation results show that the modified WMMSE algorithm's performance is comparable to that of the high-complexity OPA algorithm, which outperforms other benchmark algorithms.
+Then we invoke the reduced-complexity modified weighted minimum mean square error (WMMSE) algorithm for mitigating the deleterious effects of realistic imperfect CSI.
+For the subproblem solved by each WMMSE iteration, the beamforming (BF) vectors are derived in closed form relying on the Lagrangian dual decomposition method.
+Finally, our simulation results show that the modified WMMSE algorithm's performance is comparable to that of the high-complexity OPA algorithm, whilst outperforms other benchmark algorithms.

+Index Terms

-Index Terms-C-RAN, imperfect CSI, ultra-dense networks (UDN), virtual cell, weighted sum-rate maximization.
+C-RAN, imperfect CSI, Ultra-dense networks (UDN), virtual cell, weighted sum-rate maximization.